 Quality: HOME WORKS! provides comprehensive professional development for teachers and other school personnel on how to make effective home visits.

-Breadth: HOME WORKS! serves early childhood centers and elementary, middle, and high schools in urban, suburban, and rural settings.
+Breadth: HOME WORKS! serves early childhood centers and elementary schools in urban, suburban, and rural settings.

 Research: HOME WORKS! is committed to collecting data and conducting annual evaluations with an outside evaluation team.